weleoka/soa-g2-web-ui/WORKLOG.md

 # Kai 2020-11-23
-- Decision: views are vue class components, all other compionents non-class-based.
+- Decision: views are vue class components, all other components non-class-based.
 - Decision: reverse proxy used to access middlware API
     - production via `/.nginx/nginx.conf`; and
     - development WDS (webpack development server) reverse proxy, configured in `/vue.config.js`.

+Access to both middleware and mock api is done by in httpAxios or myAxios service files prepending a path to URL. `/api` for mock-apis and `/appmw` for requests to app middleware.
+This is matched in the `/vue.config.js` file the WDS reverse proxy.
+For `/api` paths we remove the identifier (`/api`).
+However in the second case we change the identifier from `/appmw` to `/app/v1` as that seems to be hard coded in the backend.